ChrisSchulze/portfolio/portfolio/works/msd.md

 ### **Solution**

-We developed a new brand architecture (house of houses), a logo system and a layout pattern derived from the museums floor plans.
-We literally put the museums on the map.
-This reflects in the information architecture.
+We developed a new brand architecture (house of houses), a logo system and a layout pattern derived from the museums floor plans. <span class="bold>We literally put the museums on the map.</span> This reflects in the information architecture.
 The museums are nested into each other; just like a matryoshka.

 ![](/upload/MSD_Design_5.jpg)